kushal-10/inventory-dynamics/docs/joss/paper.md

 )
 ```

+For single-sourcing problems, within each period, three events occur.
+First, the current inventory, $I_t$, and the history of past orders that have not yet arrived (i.e., the vector $(q_{t-1}, q_{t-2}, \dots, q_{t-l})$) are used as inputs for the controller to calculate the order quantity, $q_t$.
+Second, the previous order quantity $q_{t-l}$ arrives.
+Third, the demand for the current period, $d_t$, is realized, resulting in a new inventory level, $I_t+q_{t-l}-d_t$.
+Using the updated inventory, the cost for the individual period, $c_t$, is calculated according to

+$$
+c_t = h \max(0, I_t) + b \max(0, - I_t)\,,
+$$

+where $I_t$ is the inventory level at the end of period $t$.
+The higher the holding cost, the more costly it is to keep inventory positive and high.
+The higher the out-of-stock cost, the more costly it is to run out of stock when the inventory level is negative.
+The goal is to identify an order policy that minimizes aggregated costs over a given time hoziron.
+The interested reader is referred to @bottcher2023control for further details.

-For single-sourcing problems, we initialize the neural network controller using the `SingleSourcingNeuralController` class.
+To control single-sourcing dynamics, we initialize a neural network controller using the `SingleSourcingNeuralController` class.
 For illustration purposes, we use a simple neural network with 1 hidden layer and 2 neurons.
 The activation function is `torch.nn.CELU(alpha=1)`.

 ```python
 single_controller = SingleSourcingNeuralController(